Veiled Chameleon Care Summary

 The Chameleon Academy Supplementation Approach

 The supplementation routine chosen for our recommendation is designed to use be as close to nature as we can with what we know now.
-According to what we (think we) know, chameleons do not get a significant amount of vitamin D3 or vitamin A in their diet.
+According to what we (think we) know, chameleons do not get a significant amount of vitamin D3 or vitamin A (Retinol) in their diet.
 Vitamin D3 comes from UVB and Vitamin A comes from…somewhere.
 We are still working out those details.
 Thus it is simple to know how to remove dietary D3.
 We provide sufficient UVB exposure.
 Removing preformed vitamin A from the diet is a bit tricky as some breeders can have generations of healthy babies with no dietary preformed vitamin A, while others will encounter birth defects, low survivability, and eye health issues unless preformed vitamin A is added.
 Thus, vitamin A remains a major hole in our understanding of chameleon nutrition.
-The most obvious suspect is the carotenoids within the gutloaded insects.
+The most obvious suspect is the carotenoids within the gut-loaded insects.
 Many animals use these to create vitamin A. A study done showed that beta carotene, the most commonly converted carotenoid in humans, was not, at least in isolation, converted by panther chameleons.
 More study will have to be done to determine which of (or if) the other carotenoids are being converted.
-But there is no known consistent source of preformed vitamin A in the wild chameleons’ diet.
-So it has to come from somewhere.
+The most obvious source of retinol in the wild is in the organs of vertebrates.
+So it is not far fetched to assume a larger chameleon would get a smaller lizard, bird, or rodent.
+What this means is that we don’t know.
+The data we do have is that it is not uncommon for chameleons to have medical conditions that are fixed by giving vitamin A. Therefore, until we know more about this mystery, it is reasonable to provide small amounts of preformed vitamin A in the supplementation.

 The Chameleon Academy supplementation schedule relies on 1) the presence of UVB in the strength of at least UV Index 3 for D3 conversion and 2) a rich gutload of feeder insects.